 - A 24/7 help line for customers, including the ability to screen share with a representative so that they can easily figure out exactly what’s going on with your taxes.

 - Snap and Autofill, which allows you to auto-fill your W-2 information by uploading a picture of your W-2 form.
 This can save you some time.
-With certain companies, just your personal and employer information is enough to pull your W-2 information into your tax filing automatically.
+Depending on who you work for, just your personal and employer information may be enough to pull your W-2 information into your tax filing automatically.

 - A mobile app, which lets you file your taxes on the go or even if you don’t have a home computer.